 The Bottom Line

-There’s a lot more to moving than learning about your new home’s culture and history.
+- There’s a lot more to moving than learning about your new home’s culture and history.
 If you decide to make the move, it’s also a good idea to understand how the change will impact your budget.
 That way you can ensure you have enough money to spare to enjoy all that Texas has to offer.
 A financial advisor can help you navigate big life changes like a move, or just help you identify and meet your financial goals.
-A matching tool like SmartAsset’s can help you find a financial advisor to work with to meet your needs.
-First you’ll answer a series of questions about your situation and your goals.
-Then the program will narrow down your options to up to three financial advisors who suit your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
-This allows you to find a good fit while the program does much of the hard work for you.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/tomwachs, ©iStock.com/ssuaphoto, ©iStock.com/David Hughes, ©iStock.com/DHuss, ©iStock.com/Maciej Bledowski, ©iStock.com/Steve Debenport